sekiya93/CS2023Data/README.md

 # CS2023Data

 ## OBJECTIVE

-This is a package of scripts and data for analysing a text based on the Body of Knowledge (BOK) of CS2023 [CS2023].
+This is a package of scripts and data for analysing a text based on the Body of Knowledge (BOK) of Computer Science Curriculum 2023 (CS2023) [CS2023].
 Outputs consist of the rates in 17 Knowledge Area (KA)s of CS2023.

+P.S.: We previously released CS2013Data (https://github.com/sekiya93/CS2013Data) for analysis on the BOK for the Computer Science Curriculum 2013 (CS2013) using LDA.
+CS2023Data is a modified version of CS2013Data.

 ## FILE